A Dirichlet Regression Model for Compositional Data with Zeros: Dirichlet regression

 where

 The corresponding log-likelihood is

 The interpretation of the resulting regression parameters is not difficult, as will be seen later, and is the same as those of the standard linear regression model suggested by \citet{ait2003} since the same link function is used.
-In addition, this formulation requires $d(p+1)+1$ parameters, whereas the classical formulation of the Dirichlet requires $D(p+1)$ parameters \citep{hijazi2009, gueorguieva2008}, where $p$ denotes the number of independent variables and $d=D-1$. \citet{maier2011} has written an R package which performs maximisation of (\ref{dirireg2}) allowing also the $\phi$ parameter to vary as a function of the covariates as well.
-We provide the same flexibility as well.
+In addition, this formulation requires $d(p+1)+1$ parameters, whereas the classical formulation of the Dirichlet requires $D(p+1)$ parameters \citep{hijazi2009, gueorguieva2008}, where $p$ denotes the number of independent variables and $d=D-1$.